PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/ARTIFACT-APPENDIX.md

 Results from this example experiment will be aggregated over several iterations by the script and output directly in raw format along with variances and standard deviations in the `output-folder/` directory.
-You will also find there the plots for "Figure F" in `.pdf` format and the table for "Table T" in `.tex` format.
+You will also find there the plots for "Figure 1a" in `.pdf` format and the table for "Table 3" in `.tex` format.
 These can be directly compared to the results reported in the paper, and should not quantitatively vary by more than 5% from expected results.